inno-devops-labs/F23-core-course-labs/app_python/README.md

 `docker run -p 5000:5000 vladimirka002/innopolis-devops-python-app`

 The application will be accessible via the following link: `http://localhost:5000/`

+## Unit Tests

+To test the application use the following command which will invoke pytest:
+`python -m pytest`

 ## Author
 Vladimir Kalabukhov, v.kalabukhov@innopolis.university